gardener/landscapercli/docs/reference/landscaper-cli_targets_create_kubernetes-cluster.md

   -h, --help                       help for kubernetes-cluster
       --name string                name of the target
-      --namespace string           namespace of the target
-      --target-kubeconfig string   path to the kubeconfig where the created target object will point to
+      --namespace string           namespace of the target -o, --output-file string         file path for the resulting target yaml --target-kubeconfig string   path to the kubeconfig where the created target object will point to
 ```